SAP/styleguides/clean-abap/CleanABAP.md

 To get legacy code under test,
 [resort to test seams instead](#use-test-seams-as-temporary-workaround).
-They are just as fragile but still the cleaner way because they at least don't change the class's productive behavior, as would happen when enabling inheritance by removing a previous `FINAL` flag or by changing method scope from `PRIVATE` to `PROTECTED`.
+They are just as fragile but still the cleaner way because they at least don't change the class's behavior in production, as would happen when enabling inheritance by removing a previous `FINAL` flag or by changing method scope from `PRIVATE` to `PROTECTED`.

 When writing new code, take this testability issue into account directly when designing the class,